MansiBhatt12/dagster-csv-abi-fetcher/README.md

 Open your web browser and navigate to http://localhost:3000 to access the Dagster UI.

 Click on the Materialize in the Dagster UI and execute it.
 Monitor the pipeline execution in the Dagster web UI.
-Once completed, the fetch_api.csv file in the data directory will contain the fetched API data.
+Once completed, the fetch_api.csv file in the data directory will contain the fetched ABI data.